nnUyi/ReMAEN/README.md

 # ReMAEN
 Single Image Deraining using a Recurrent Multi-scale Aggregation and Enhancement Network (ReMAEN)

 **This paper is accepted by ICME 2019.
-The code is available soon!!!**
+The code is available now!!!**

+**The pre-trained models and the usages of this source are available soon!!!**

 # Citation
 ```